psylinse/stream-zendesk-lead-desc/README.md

   }
 ```

 Here we post our `username` and `leadId` to our backend.
-We'll look at what our backend does in a second, but first let's see how our `frontend` handles the response.
+We'll look at what our backend does in a second, but first, let's see how our `frontend` handles the response.
 Our backend will return a few pieces of data required to configure our frontend client.
 Using the `apiKey` we set up our frontend `StreamChat` instance.
-We then configure the chat instance with the `userId`, `userName` and the [Stream frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
+We then configure the chat instance with the `userId`, `userName`, and the [Stream frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
 Once our client is configured, we can create a reference to our channel via the `channelId`.
 We then set the React component's `chatClient` and `channel` state.

 Before we move on to rendering the chat channel, let's look at the backend `/stream-chat-credentials` handler: